 The affirmative action officer/Title IX coordinator shall be responsible for receiving and processing any and all complaints of alleged violations of this policy.
 Any member of the University community (including, but not limited to students, prospective students, employees, prospective employees, vendors, contractors, visitors, and persons entitled to the services of the University) may file a complaint.
-Complaints may be made known either orally or in writing to the affirmative action officer/Title IX coordinator, or filed on the Sexual Harassment Complaint form available from the Division of Human Resources or the website: http://www.ncat.edu/hr/policies/index.html.
+Complaints may be made known either orally or in writing to the affirmative action officer/Title IX coordinator, or filed on the Sexual Harassment Complaint form available from the Division of Human Resources.